Skip to main content

 If the command is missing

 If openclaw browser is an unknown command, check plugins.allow in ~/.openclaw/openclaw.json.
-When plugins.allow is present, the bundled browser plugin must be listed explicitly:
+When plugins.allow is present, list the bundled browser plugin explicitly unless the config already has a root browser block:

 Profiles

-• openclaw: launches or attaches to a dedicated OpenClaw-managed Chrome instance (isolated user data dir).
+• openclaw (default): launches or attaches to a dedicated OpenClaw-managed Chrome instance (isolated user data dir).

 • user: controls your existing signed-in Chrome session via Chrome DevTools MCP.